Volleyball Serving Rules

-As you may know, at the beginning of each rally an offensive player serves the ball into the opponent's court.
-Serving is the action of putting the ball into play by hitting it into the opponent's court over the net.
+As you may know, at the beginning of each rally of a volleyball game, an offensive player serves the ball into the opponent’s court.
+Serving is the action of putting the ball into play by hitting it over the net and into the opponent’s court.
 It is important to know the different rules regarding a serve in volleyball.